-My typical day on the Camino de Santiago started about 6am.
-I was a mature student before hiking the on the Camino de Santiago for the first time; at that time I would have been doing well if I was awake before 9am, (I had got into student life and loved it).
-So six in the morning was initially shocking, however, I easily got used to the early morning.
+My typical day on the Camino de Santiago started at about 6 am.
+I was a mature student before hiking on the Camino de Santiago for the first time; at that time, I would have been doing well if I was awake before 9 am (I had gotten into student life and loved it).
+So six in the morning was initially shocking.
+However, I easily got used to the early morning.

-At home I would not leave the house in the morning without having a shower.
+At home, I would not leave the house in the morning without having a shower.
 This is a luxury that is not available while staying in hostels or albergues.
-The only time I was able to have a shower before starting my walking was the few nights I stayed in a pension, (B&B).
+The only time I could shower before starting my walking was the few nights I stayed in a pension, (B&B).
 Being a bit smelly is just a fact of life for pilgrims using albergues on the Camino.

-Then perhaps an afternoon sleep for an hour, read, or chat with pilgrims, some that I might not have seen for a day or so.
-It was surprising that I could sleep for an hour in the afternoon and then easily sleep again at 10pm.
+Then perhaps an afternoon sleep for an hour, reading or chatting with pilgrims, some of them whom I might not have seen for a day or so.
+Surprisingly, I could sleep for an hour in the afternoon and then easily sleep again at 10 pm.

-Sometimes some pilgrims need help, help fixing blisters, advice on how to care for very hot feet, (a basin of very cold water for 20min, great).
+Sometimes some pilgrims need help, help to fix blisters and advice on how to care for very hot feet (a basin of very cold water for 20min works great).

-I would be in bed and fast asleep by 10 or 10.30pm, I would wear little to bed – usually my shorts that I was planning to walk in the next day.
-After a few days getting used to sleeping in rooms with other people I slept great almost every night.
+I would be in bed and fast asleep by 10 or 10.30 pm, I would wear little to bed – usually, my shorts that I was planning to walk in the next day.
+After a few days of getting used to sleeping in rooms with other people, I slept great almost every night.

 Then get up and do it all again.
 I could do with a few of these typical days right now, especially after the last year.
 Buen Camino.